Overview

 The All-in-One Value Proposition

 GetResponse includes webinars, landing pages, conversion funnels, website builder, SMS, and email automation in one platform.
 Campaign Monitor includes email design tools and agency management.
-At nearly half the price, GetResponse provides dramatically more functional capability.
-The question is whether that breadth comes at the expense of quality.
+The question is whether GetResponse's breadth matters more than Campaign Monitor's email design and client workflow depth.

 The honest answer is yes, partially.
 GetResponse's webinar tool is convenient but basic compared to Zoom.
 Its landing page builder works but is not Unbounce.
 Its email templates are adequate but not Campaign Monitor quality.
 Each individual feature is 70-80% as good as the best-of-breed alternative.
 But having them all in one platform eliminates integration complexity and reduces total cost.